Saturday Night Fever: Soundtrack

 With the exception of (*) track 12 "Jive Talkin", all of the songs are played in the film.

 The novelty songs "Dr. Disco" and "Disco Duck", both performed by Rick Dees, are played in the film but not included on the album.

 According to the DVD commentary for Saturday Night Fever, the producers intended to use the song "Lowdown" by Boz Scaggs in the rehearsal scene between Tony and Annette in the dance studio, and choreographed their dance moves to the song.
 However, representatives for Scaggs' label Columbia Records refused to grant legal clearance for it, as they wanted to pursue another disco movie project, which never materialized.
 Composer David Shire, who scored the film, had to write a song to match the dance steps in the scene, replacing the Scaggs track.
 However, Shire's track does not appear on the movie's soundtrack.

 The song "K-Jee" was used during the dance contest with the Puerto Rican couple that competed against Tony and Stephanie.
 Some VHS cassettes used a more traditional Latin-style song instead.
 The DVD restores the original recording.

-The album, like its parent film, has been added to the Library of Congress via the National Recording Registry.